 If you are intending to undertake works to a private tree you are advised to:

-- contact the council to ensure that the trees are not protected by a TPO, planning constraints or by location within a conservation area;
+- contact us to ensure that the trees are not protected by a TPO, planning constraints or by location within a conservation area

 - check professional identification and qualification proof, reputable tree surgeons will always be able to provide this;

 - reputable contractors can be found in the Arboricultural Association's directory of tree surgeons.

 If you want to fell or prune a tree protected by a TPO or within a conservation area, you will need to seek consent by completing a TPO application form.

 To find out whether a particular tree is covered by an order or whether it's protected because it falls within a conservation area you can contact us.

 We keep a list of trees that are affected by tree preservation orders.
 You can make an appointment to look at the list at our offices at:

 Current Tree Protection Orders Consultation